 argc The number of elements in argv, not counting the final NULL pointer.
+It can be zero, when sudo is called with -V.

-argv If non-NULL, an argument vector describing a command the user wishes to run in the same form as what would be passed to the execve(2) system call.
+argy If non-NULL, an argument vector describing a command the user wishes to run in the same form as what would be passed to the execve(2) system call.